msmiley/volante-mongo/README.md

     o: Object            // object provided by oplog
   }
   ```
-- `volante-mongo.disconnected` - on disconnect or connection loss
+- `VolanteMongo.disconnected` - on disconnect or connection loss

 ## License